adalal80/adalal80.github.io/about.md

 ---

   <BR><br>
- Hi, I am Amish Dalal <br>
+ Hi, I am Adam, Dalal <br>
  I am an AI Product Manager who builds products to help users get to the right decisions quickly.
-I have a MS in Economics from Texas A&M University.
-My previous projects have been focused on data science, but now it is more for building products.
+I have a MS in Economics from Texas A&M University and a BS in Chemical Engineering from Iowa State University.
+My previous projects have been focused on data science, but now am focusing on building products.

 In my spare time I love to be active, whether that is crossfit, running, cycling, hiking.
 Also love my Houston sports as well as my alma mater Iowa State University and Texas A&M University.